lina-roth/peacekeeper/README.md

 - `MESSAGE_LIMIT` - The number of messages a monitored user can send within the time window before being considered spam.
 - `TIME_WINDOW` - The time window in seconds for monitoring the message limit.
 - `SPAM_AMOUNT` - The number of gifs to send when spam is detected.
+- `MINIMUM_MESSAGE_PER_USER` - The minimum number of messages a monitored user must send to be considered for spam detection.
+- `MONITORED_CHANNEL_ID` - The ID of the channel to monitor for spam.
 - `TENOR_API_KEY` - Your Tenor API key for fetching gifs.
 - `DISCORD_BOT_TOKEN` - The Discord bot token.